Kanha02052002/NLP-TRES-AI/README.md

 # 🚀 TRES-AI: The Real-time Explainability Scoring for AI-Powered Technical Interviews

 > **The first AI interviewer that doesn’t just judge *what* you know — but *how well you explain it*.**

-TRES-AI is a **privacy-first, terminal-based AI interview system** that conducts end-to-end technical interviews by analyzing a candidate’s resume and dynamically generating, evaluating, and reporting on responses — with a **novel, quantifiable metric for communication clarity**: **Real-time Explainability Scoring (RES)**.
+TRES-AI is a **privacy-first, terminal-based AI interview system** that conducts end-to-end technical interviews by analyzing a candidate’s resume and dynamically generating, evaluating, and repo[...]

-Unlike conventional AI interviewers that focus solely on technical correctness, TRES-AI measures **how clearly, logically, and coherently** a candidate articulates their knowledge — turning soft skills into **objective, actionable insights**.
+Unlike conventional AI interviewers that focus solely on technical correctness, TRES-AI measures **how clearly, logically, and coherently** a candidate articulates their knowledge — turning soft [...]

-Built entirely on **local LLMs (via LM Studio)** with no cloud dependency, TRES-AI is designed for **ethical, secure, and reproducible hiring evaluation** — ideal for research, education, and enterprise use.
+Built entirely on **local LLMs (via LM Studio)** with no cloud dependency, TRES-AI is designed for **ethical, secure, and reproducible hiring evaluation** — ideal for research, education, and en[...]

 ---